-In August 2018, the FASB issued ASU 2018-13, "Fair Value Measurement (Topic 820): Disclosure Framework-Changes to the Disclosure Requirements for Fair Value Measurement."
-This update aims to improve the effectiveness of disclosure requirements on fair value measurement as part of the disclosure framework project.
-This standard is effective for financial statements issued by public companies for annual and interim periods beginning after December 15, 2019.
+In December 2019, the FASB issued ASU 2019-12, "Income Taxes (Topic 740): Simplifying the Accounting for Income Taxes".
+This update aims to reduce complexity within the accounting for income taxes as part of the simplification initiative.
+This standard is effective for financial statements issued by public companies for annual and interim periods beginning after December 15, 2020.
 Early adoption of the standard is permitted.
-The Company is currently evaluating the potential impact of this guidance on our consolidated financial statements.
+The Company is currently evaluating the potential impact of this guidance on its consolidated financial statements.